vlayer-xyz/vlayer/book/src/contributing/book.md

 ## Prerequisites

-To build book you will need mdbook installed:
+To build this book, you will need `mdbook` installed:
 ```sh
 cargo install mdbook
 ```